ez2torta/Tarea2CC3501/README.md

 Select Difficulty, then use Left and Right Arrow Keys on the Keyboard to escape from falling blocks going to \
 the centered figure.

+ESC key for going back to the Menu

+R key to restart current level (restarts timer keeping speed)

-Centered Figure can be Square, Pentagon and Hexagon.
+Centered Figure can be Square, Pentagon and Hexagon, chose random at start of the game.

 ## License
 This project is licensed under GPLv3 (GNU General Public License, version 3) [https://www.gnu.org/licenses/gpl-3.0.html].